aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/550_C9Net/tf-files.md

 Next we gather some existing resources using Terraform data resources.

-Find the default & cicd VPC's and make it availabe (read only) as a Terraform *data* resource
+Find the default & cicd VPC's and make it available (read only) as a Terraform *data* resource

 ### data-defvpc.tf & data-cicdvpc.tf